muzixing/draft-king-rokui-ainetops-usecases/draft-king-rokui-ainetops-usecases.md

    automated alerts, and detailed analytics, play a vital role in this process.
 These tools enable engineers to quickly detect anomalies, assess their impact, and implement corrective actions.
-Through continuous improvement of reactive assurance and troubleshooting practices, network operators can enhance their ability to maintain network performance, reduce operational risks, and deliver a reliable and high-quality service to their customers.
+Through continuous improvement of assurance and troubleshooting practices, network operators can enhance their ability to maintain network performance, reduce operational risks, and deliver a reliable and high-quality service to their customers.

 ### Root Cause Analysis

-   In the context of "Reactive Network Assurance," Root Cause Analysis (RCA) is a critical aspect that extends the reactive troubleshooting process to uncover the underlying reasons behind network issues.
+   In the context of "Network active and reactive assurance," Root Cause Analysis (RCA) is a critical aspect that extends the reactive troubleshooting process to uncover the underlying reasons behind network issues.
    When an issue is detected in the network, RCA leverages advanced